TechByTheNerd/cloud-image-for-proxmox/centos/README.md

 Below is a breakdown of what this script does, and some of the nuance:

-### STEP 1: Get Ubuntu Cloud image and SHA256 hash
+### STEP 1: Get CentOS Cloud image and SHA256 hash

-This step checks to see if the [Ubuntu Cloud Image](https://cloud-images.ubuntu.com/) is downloaded yet.
+This step checks to see if the [CentOS Cloud Image](https://cloud-images.ubuntu.com/) is downloaded yet.
 If it is, it downloads the SHA256 hashes, makes a hash for the local file and compares them.
 If the hashes don't match, the image is downloaded again.

 Once the image is downloaded and the SHA256 hashes match, the script continues.
 If this fails more than 3 times, the script errors out.